Experimental features¶

 Two things are required from the user side:

-The example below shows an output stream, called my-stream
+The example below shows an output stream, called my-stream, of type example:

 {